-Updated July 2018.
+Updated Dec.
+2018.
 Australia is a large country just begging for the freedom and adventure of a road trip.
-Even better is a road trip that taps into the savings gained by free camping in Australia and in particular free camping in Queensland.
-Commercial caravan parks provide excellent amenities and charge accordingly, but when you just want a place to park your van for the night, free and low cost camping in Australia will save you big bucks.
+Even better is a road trip that taps into the savings to be had free camping in Queensland and indeed in the whole of Australia.
+Commercial caravan parks provide excellent amenities and charge accordingly, but when you just need a place to park your van for the night, free and low cost camping in Australia will save you big bucks.

-Road trips are a great way to meet some real Aussie characters, and free camping you could wake up to a kookaburra’s laugh or spot a kangaroo in the wild.
-These are memories linger long after the trip is over.
+Road trips are a great way to meet some real Aussie characters, and at free camping spots you could wake up to a kookaburra’s laugh or spot a kangaroo in the wild.
+These are the memories that linger long after the trip is over.

 This is our Coromal Caravan that we use free camping in Australia.
 We’ve changed the car for a new Mazda BT50 which has so much more pulling power.
 Even though our caravan is light, our old car was so sluggish.

 - Buy your Journal Log Book and more.

 - Free Camping Sunshine Coast

 - Free Camping Gympie to Rockhampton Area.